 Russia’s ruthless attacks on Ukraine have forced over 3 million Ukrainians to leave their homeland.
-Jon Ostroff, the founder of Ostroff Injury Law, is providing and facilitating humanitarian aid to Ukrainian refugees.
+Jon Ostroff, the founder of Ostroff Godshall Injury and Accident Lawyers, is providing and facilitating humanitarian aid to Ukrainian refugees.

 Jon believes: “Abundant miracles and opportunities arise from the worst of times.
 These are historic challenges.
 This is our opportunity to help in a way that can profoundly impact a person’s life.
 Our time today can improve the path that the rest of their life takes.
 This experience has reminded me of the goodness in people.”